wuxx1559/LZ_Wrapper/README.md

 `python createCode.py -h` to look at the inputs needed.

-`python createCode.py sig_variant.txt phenotypes.txt > Example.html`
+`python createCode.py sig_variant.txt phenotypes.txt`

 As a reminder, the phenotype ids (column 1) of the phenotypes file should exactly match the input file names for each trait in step 1.
+This step creates a html file for LocusZoom with LD for each trait/phenotype (trait.html), a multiple phenotpye LocusZoom plot for all traits together (index.html) and a **wrapper.html** which lets a user traverse between the different plots generated.

 ## **Step3**